 Q: What is multiple myeloma?

 A: Multiple myeloma is a kind of cancer that begins in plasma cells, a type of white blood cell.
 These cells make proteins called antibodies (immunoglobulins) to help the body fight infection.
 When plasma cells grow out of control, they build up either in the bone marrow or in organs.
 The tumors that are formed can destroy normal bone tissue.
 This can cause bone pain and sometimes fractures.
-It can also cause large amounts of calcium to leave the bones and enter the blood, which can also cause problems, such as confusion, pain, and kidney failure.
+The tumors can also cause large amounts of calcium to leave the bones and enter the blood, which can also cause problems, such as confusion, pain, and kidney failure.

 Cancerous plasma cells can also crowd the bone marrow, preventing the healthy cells from working normally.
 That means people with multiple myeloma may not make enough white and red blood cells.
 They may also have fewer platelets, which are needed for clotting blood.
 Plus, since the plasma cells help the body fight disease, if a group of them is cancerous, the body is not as able to fight infection.
 People with multiple myeloma are at greater risk of getting infections.